flumeapp/help.flumeapp.com/views/search.md

 We recommend you use Flume's [Bookmarks](#bookmarks) feature to save commonly searched items, as suggested searches can change at any time based off various account-factors.

+To remove a suggested search:

+- Click the

 ------

 ## Recent Searches